Start free demo →

 So I started building.

 I want to be clear about what Melororium is and isn't.
 It's not a venture-backed startup with a growth team optimising for user acquisition.
-It's a tool I built because I was personally fed up — and because I thought other freelancers and small agency owners were probably just as fed up.
+It's a tool I built because I was personally fed up — and because I thought other agency owners and small teams were probably just as fed up.
 The first version was genuinely rough.
 A Kanban board that worked, a time tracker that sat inside the tasks so you didn't need to switch apps, and a simple project view.
 No AI.
 No integrations.
 No onboarding flow.
 Just the core thing.
 I used it myself for three months before showing it to anyone.
 Which meant it got better fast — not because I was optimising metrics, but because I was living with the friction every day.
-The decision that felt most uncomfortable at the time turned out to be the most important: one-time payment.
-No subscriptions.
-You pay once, you own it.
-If you need a single module, buy that module.
-If you need everything, buy everything.
-No monthly invoice.
-No annual renewal.
-No 'we're changing our pricing structure' email.
+The decision that felt most uncomfortable at the time turned out to be the most important: flat-fee subscription pricing.
+No seat tax.
+You pay a flat monthly fee for your whole team — no per-user charges, no surprise fee emails.
+Starter at $29/mo, Agency at $59/mo, Studio at $119/mo.

 Subscription pricing creates a specific kind of relationship between a product and its users.
 The product needs you to keep paying.
 Which means it needs you to keep feeling slightly dissatisfied — close enough to satisfied that you don't cancel, but not so satisfied that you stop exploring alternatives.
 This isn't a conspiracy.
 It's just the incentive structure.
 Subscription software companies benefit from users who are moderately engaged, moderately sticky, and moderately unhappy.
 The goal is retention, not delight.
 One-time payment changes the relationship entirely.
 Once you've paid, I have no financial incentive to keep you artificially dependent on me.
 My incentive is to make the product so good that you tell other people about it — because word of mouth is the only growth lever that works when you're not running a subscription retention machine.
 It also changes the user's relationship to the tool.
 A subscription tool feels rented.
 A one-time purchase feels owned.
 Owned things get used differently — with more investment, more customisation, more willingness to build workflows around them.